-Thanks to this creation, travelers brought this toothbrush to Europe during the 17th century, where it slowly gained popularity.
+Travelers then brought this toothbrush to Europe during the 17th century, where it slowly gained popularity.

-Hog hairs are a tad too firm, so horse hairs were also used.
+Unlike modern, soft bristles, hog hairs are a tad too firm, so horse hairs were also used.
 Due to the high-value horses had during this time, most toothbrushes were still made with hog hairs.

 Despite this innovation, most of Europe still did not practice regular brushing.
 They instead relied on a Greek Method which involved rubbing your teeth with a linen cloth on a stick that has been dipped in salt and sulfur oils.